ReeceStevens/config-files/README.md

 config-files
 ============
-These files are my configuration files for Ubuntu and the various programs I use on it.
+These are my configuration files for Arch/Ubuntu/MacOSX.
+This includes .screenrc, .vimrc, and rc.lua (for the Awesome window manager).